kevinkotcherga/kevinkotcherga/README.md

 - :gem: Ruby and Ruby on Rails !
 - ⚡ React & Stimulus
-- :art: CSS, Bootstrap and Figma for the design
+- :art: CSS, Bootstrap, Ant Design and Figma for the design

 ### My bootcamp projects :